Adam-Zerella/serverless-pg-rest-api/README.md

-# CONTANGO
+# CONTANGO SERVERLESS

 > Node.js REST API scaffold with sensible defaults and features for a FaaS environment. 🦴

-This RESTful API is built with [Koa](https://koajs.com/) as an alternative to Express.js along with Postgres as our DB.
+This RESTful API is built with the [Serverless framework](https://www.serverless.com/) along with Aurora Serverless [Postgres](https://www.postgresql.org/) as our DB.

 ## Usage 📖

-The REST API endpoints rely on generated documentation, [see here for a preview](#).
+Getting started with this repo...

 ## Local development

-This app relies on [Nodemon](https://nodemon.io/) for local development hot-reloading and debugging.
+This app relies on the [Serverless framework](https://www.serverless.com/) for local development, hot-reloading and debugging.

 ### Getting started 🌱